Text normalization: Techniques

 For simple, context-independent normalization, such as removing non-alphanumeric characters or diacritical marks, regular expressions would suffice.
 For example, the sed script sed ‑e "s/\s+/ /g" inputfile would normalize runs of whitespace characters into a single space.
 More complex normalization requires correspondingly complicated algorithms, including domain knowledge of the language and vocabulary being normalized.
 Among other approaches, text normalization has been modeled as a problem of tokenizing and tagging streams of text and as a special case of machine translation.

 Textual scholarship

 In the field of textual scholarship and the editing of historic texts, the term "normalization" implies a degree of modernization and standardization – for example in the extension of scribal abbreviations and the transliteration of the archaic glyphs typically found in manuscript and early printed sources.
 A normalized edition is therefore distinguished from a diplomatic edition (or semi-diplomatic edition), in which some attempt is made to preserve these features.
 The aim is to strike an appropriate balance between, on the one hand, rigorous fidelity to the source text (including, for example, the preservation of enigmatic and ambiguous elements); and, on the other, producing a new text that will be comprehensible and accessible to the modern reader.
 The extent of normalization is therefore at the discretion of the editor, and will vary.
 Some editors, for example, choose to modernize archaic spellings and punctuation, but others do not.

+An edition of a text might be normalized based on internal criteria, where orthography is standardized according to the language of the original, or external criteria, where the norms of a different time period are applied.
+For an example of the latter, a published edition of a medieval Icelandic manuscript might be normalized to the conventions of modern Icelandic, or it might be normalized to Classical Old Icelandic.
+Standards of normalization vary based on language of the edition as well as the specific conventions of the publisher.